-The following Planning Q&A Produced in partnership with Emily Knowles of Sharpe Pritchard provides comprehensive and up to date legal information covering:
+The following Planning Q&A produced in partnership with Emily Knowles of Sharpe Pritchard provides comprehensive and up to date legal information covering:

 Under section 278 of the Highways Act 1980 (HiA 1980), a highways authority can enter into an agreement with a developer to facilitate development on adopted public highway.
 Under the agreement, the works may be carried out by the developer, or the agreement can be used as a funding mechanism for the highway authority to carry out the works.
 A section 278 agreement is often linked to a planning permission and associated agreement made under section 106 of the Town and Country Planning Act 1990 (TCPA 1990), but this is not necessarily the case.

 HiA 1980, s 278 says the highway authority may enter into an agreement with 'any person'—usually the developer of the associated planning permission.
 However, while a section 106 agreement binds the land on which the development is carried out and therefore binds landowners, a section 278 agreement relates to works on the highway and not the land on which the associated development (if any) is being carried out.
-As such, it is not necessary for the person entering into
+As

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.